 Using an "all hazards" approach to Homeland Security the OSFM ensures its programs are in compliance with the National Incident Management System.
 Recognizing that threats to the State come in many forms; be it, severe weather, flooding, tornadoes, earthquake, hazardous materials, terrorism, etc; we stand ready to respond as a full member of the State Emergency Operations Center and Unified Command staffs.

-- Are You Ready? - A Guide to Citizen Preparedness brings together facts on disaster survival techniques, disaster-specific information, and how to prepare for and respond to both natural and man-made disasters.
-The guide details opportunities for every citizen to become involved in safeguarding their neighbors and communities through FEMA's Citizen Corps (www.citizencorps.gov) initiative and Community Emergency Response Team training program.
+- Are You Ready? - A federal government website that brings together facts on disaster survival techniques, disaster-specific information, and how to prepare for and respond to both natural and man-made disasters.
+The site details opportunities for every citizen to become involved in safeguarding their neighbors and communities through FEMA's Citizen Corps initiative and Community Emergency Response Team training programs.

-- Ready Illinois - A website maintained by the Illinois Emergency Management Agency with guides and information about disaster preparedness.
+- Ready Illinois - An Illinois website (by IEMA) with guides and information about disaster preparedness.